 Conclusion

-Omega-3 is an essential supplement for athletes due to its anti-inflammatory effects, muscle recovery, and support for heart and brain health.
-Whether you are doing strength training or are an endurance athlete, adding sufficient omega-3 to your diet can optimize your performance and recovery.
+Omega-3 is an essential supplement for athletes due to its anti-inflammatory effects, muscle recovery, and support of heart and brain health.
+Whether you do strength training or are an endurance athlete, adding enough omega-3 to your diet can optimize your performance and recovery.